How to find the best car loan for you

 Some lenders will let you take out a car loan even if you don't have a deposit.
 However, no-deposit car loans, also known as 100 per cent LVR (loan-to-value ratio) loans, may have higher interest rates than 80 per cent LVR loans, where you put down a 20 per cent deposit and borrow the rest.

 How much are car loan repayments?

-If you’d rather avoid the risk of rate rises, you could choose a fixed-rate loan, where the interest rate always stays the same.
+If you’d rather avoid the risk of rate rises, you could choose a fixed-rate loan, where the loan interest rate always stays the same.
 The downside is that you won’t enjoy any savings if interest rates fall.

-One way to lower your monthly repayments is to add a “balloon payment” to your car loan.
+One way to lower your fortnightly or monthly repayments is to add a “balloon payment” to your car loan.
 This is a one-off lump sum paid at the end of the loan period.
 While a balloon payment can lower your costs from month to month, you could end up paying more in total for your car loan, depending on how you handle your balloon.